 “Our finding of B. microti co-infection documents the increasing clinical relevance of this emerging infection,” the authors write.

-Editor’s concerns:
+Editor’s Concerns

 - The authors did not discuss whether the 6 patients recovered from Babesia.

-- The study excluded patients with extracutaneous symptoms and may have inadvertently excluded the more severe Babesia cases.
+- The study excluded patients with extracutaneous symptoms and may have inadvertently excluded the more severe cases.

 - Wormser GP, McKenna D, Scavarda C, et al. Co-infections in Persons with Early Lyme Disease, New York, USA.
 Emerg Infect Dis.
 2019;25(4):748-752.